 HISTORIC WINTERSBURG in HUNTINGTON BEACH , CALIFORNIA

 歴史 In the late 1800s, the small agricultural community of Wintersburg Village was born.
-While the daily life of Huntington Beach swirls around it, what is left of Historic Wintersburg tells the story of old California, Orange County agriculture, faith, and of California's Japanese Americans.
+While the daily life of Huntington Beach swirls around it, what is left of Historic Wintersburg tells the story of old California, immigrants seeking the American dream, agriculture, faith, and of California's Japanese Americans.

 Wednesday, February 8, 2012